ga4gh-beacon/ga4gh-beacon.github.io/docs/publications/2022-08-29-B2RI-software-tools-Beacon-paper.md

 <!--more-->

-B2RI follows the **Beacon v2 specification**, which since April 2022 defines an open [Global Alliance for Genomics and Health (GA4GH)](https://www.ga4gh.org/) standard for secure federated discovery of genomic and phenotypic data in biomedical esearch and clinical applications.
+B2RI follows the **Beacon v2 specification**, which since April 2022 defines an open [Global Alliance for Genomics and Health (GA4GH)](https://www.ga4gh.org/) standard for secure federated discovery of genomic and phenotypic data in biomedical research and clinical applications.

 This toolkit will facilitate the "beaconization" of data as implementing a [Beacon v2 API](https://beacon-project.io/) can be challenging for centers that may not have allocated resources for this purpose.